formlio/forml/docs/registry.rst

 Registry Providers
 ------------------

-ForML comes with a number of :doc:`providers <provider>` implementing the :class:`io.asset.Registry <forml.io.asset.Registry>` interface.
-To make them available for the ForML runtime, selected providers need to be configured within the common :doc:`platform setup <platform>` using the ``[REGISTRY.*]`` sections.
+ForML comes with a number of :ref:`providers <provider>` implementing the :class:`io.asset.Registry <forml.io.asset.Registry>` interface.
+To make them available for the ForML runtime, selected providers need to be configured within the common :ref:`platform setup <platform>` using the ``[REGISTRY.*]`` sections.

 The official registry providers are: